Formal category theory in augmented virtual double categories: Pasting lemmas

 \begin{remark} Consider a path $\ul\phi = (\phi_1, \dotsc, \phi_n)$ of the form as in the definition above, but which is not necessarily nullary"/cocartesian.
-In \augdefref{9.1} $\ul\phi$ is called \emph{right pointwise cocartesian} if, for every morphism $\map fY{X_{nm_n}}$ for which both $H_{nm_n}(\id, f)$ and $J_n(\id, f)$ exist, the path $(\phi_1, \dotsc, \phi_{n'}, \phi_n')$, with $\phi_n'$ as above, is cocartesian.
-Since every cocartesian path is right cocartesian (\exref{cocartesian paths are right cocartesian}) it follows that any right pointwise cocartesian path, in the sense of \augdefref{9.1}, is pointwise right cocartesian, in the above sense, whenever, for each $\map fY{X_{nm_n}}$, if the restriction $H_{nm_n}(\id, f)$ exists then so does the restriction $J_n(\id, f)$.
-We conclude that in augmented virtual double categories that have restrictions on the right (\augdefref{4.10}) any right pointwise cocartesian path is pointwise right cocartesian and, in particular, any pointwise composite $(H_1 \hc \dotsb \hc H_n)$, in the sense of \augdefref{9.1}, is a pointwise right composite in the sense above. \end{remark}
+In \augdefref{9.1} $\ul\phi$ is called \emph{right pointwise cocartesian} if, for every morphism $\map fY{A_n}$ for which both $H_{nm_n}(\id, f)$ and $J_n(\id, f)$ exist, the path $(\phi_1, \dotsc, \phi_{n'}, \phi_n')$, with $\phi_n'$ as above, is cocartesian.
+Since every cocartesian path is right cocartesian (\exref{cocartesian paths are right cocartesian}) it follows that any right pointwise cocartesian path, in the sense of \augdefref{9.1}, is pointwise right cocartesian, in the above sense, whenever, for each $\map fY{A_n}$, if the restriction $H_{nm_n}(\id, f)$ exists then so does the restriction $J_n(\id, f)$.

+We conclude that in augmented virtual double categories that have restrictions on the right (\defref{augmented virtual equipment}) any right pointwise cocartesian path is pointwise right cocartesian and, in particular, any pointwise composite $(H_1 \hc \dotsb \hc H_n)$ in the sense of \augdefref{9.1} is a pointwise right composite in the sense above.
+Under some conditions on the base category $\V$ such pointwise composites exist in the augmented virtual double categories $\enProf\V$, $\enProf{(\V, \V')}$ and $\ensProf\V$ of (small) $\V$"/profunctors, where they are given by $\V$"/coends; see \augexsref{9.2}{9.3}. \end{remark}

+Pointwise cocartesian paths are coherent in the sense of the following two lemmas.
+Taking into account the slight difference in the notions of pointwise right cocartesian path and right pointwise cocartesian path regarding the existence of the relevant restrictions, as described in the previous remark, the proofs of these lemmas are essentially the same as those of \auglemsref{9.5}{9.6}. \begin{lemma} If the path $(\phi_1, \dotsc, \phi_n)$ is pointwise right (respectively weakly) (nullary- or unary"/)cocartesian then any path of the form $(\phi_1, \dotsc, \phi_n')$ as in \defref{pointwise right cocartesian path} is again pointwise right (respectively weakly) (nullary- or unary"/)cocartesian. \end{lemma}